I’ve got 11 evil leadership techniques all lined up for you.

-On many occasions, I’ve been commended for my leadership skills.
-However, what no-one has managed to figure out just yet, is that I succeed by being an evil son-of-a-bitch.
+On many occasions, I’ve been commended for my leadership skills — and I’m proud of that.
+However, what no-one has managed to figure out just yet, is that any success is down to secretly being an evil son-of-a-bitch.

-Thus, here are 11 evil leadership hacks for you to use.
-Enjoy, if you dare.
+Thus, here are 11 evil leadership techniques for you to use:

 1. Make good use of the push-up effect